-Legal Proceedings.
-A class action lawsuit is pending in the United States District Court for the Southern District of West Virginia against several title insurance companies, including Investors Title Insurance Company, entitled Backel v.
+As previously reported, Investors Title Insurance Company and several other title insurance companies were named in a class action lawsuit in the United States District Court for the Southern District of West Virginia entitled Backel v.
 Fidelity National Title Insurance et al. (6:2008-CV-00181).
-The plaintiff in this case contends a lack of meaningful oversight by agencies with which title insurance rates are filed and approved.
-There are further allegations that the title insurance companies have conspired to fix title insurance rates.
-The plaintiffs seek monetary damages, including treble damages, as well as injunctive relief.
-Similar suits have been filed in other jurisdictions, several of which have already been dismissed.
-In West Virginia, the case has been placed on the inactive list pending the resolution of the bankruptcy of LandAmerica Financial Group, Inc. The Company believes that this case is without merit, and intends to vigorously defend against the allegations.
-At this stage in the litigation, the Company does not have the ability to make a reasonable range of estimates in regards to potential loss amounts, if any.
+The plaintiff in this case contended a lack of meaningful oversight by agencies with which title insurance rates are filed and approved.
+There were further allegations that the title insurance companies conspired to fix title insurance rates.
+This case, which had been inactive, was administratively closed in the third quarter of 2013.
+The Company will not report further on this matter unless there are any material developments.

-The Company and its subsidiaries are also involved in other legal proceedings that are incidental to their business.
+The Company and its subsidiaries are involved in legal proceedings that are incidental to their business.
 In the Company's opinion, based on the present status of these proceedings, any potential liability of the Company or its subsidiaries with respect to these legal proceedings, will not, in the aggregate, be material to the Company's consolidated financial condition or operations.

 Regulation.
 The Company's title insurance and trust subsidiaries are regulated by various federal, state and local governmental agencies and are subject to various audits and inquiries.
-It is the opinion of management that, based on its present expectations, these audits and inquiries will not have a material impact on the Company's consolidated financial condition or operations.
+It is the opinion of management based on its present expectations that these audits and inquiries will not have a material impact on the Company's consolidated financial condition or operations.

 Escrow and Trust Deposits.
 As a service to its customers, the Company, through ITIC, administers escrow and trust deposits representing earnest money received under real estate contracts, undisbursed amounts received for settlement of mortgage loans and indemnities against specific title risks.
-Cash held by the Company for these purposes was approximately \$11,689,000 and \$15,562,000 as of December 31, 2012 and 2011, respectively.
-These amounts are not considered assets of the Company and are excluded from the accompanying Consolidated Balance Sheets.
+Cash held by the Company for these purposes was approximately \$11,824,000 and \$11,689,000 as of December 31, 2013 and 2012, respectively.
+These amounts are not considered assets of the Company and, therefore, are excluded from the accompanying Consolidated Balance Sheets.
 However, the Company remains contingently liable for the disposition of these deposits.

-Like-Kind Exchange Proceeds.
+Like-Kind Exchanges Proceeds.
 In administering tax-deferred property exchanges, the Company's subsidiary, Investors Title Exchange Corporation ("ITEC"), serves as a qualified intermediary for exchanges, holding the net sales proceeds from relinquished property to be used for purchase of replacement property.
 Another Company subsidiary, Investors Title Accommodation Corporation ("ITAC"), serves as exchange accommodation titleholder and, through limited liability companies ("LLCs") that are wholly owned subsidiaries of ITAC, holds property for exchangers in reverse exchange transactions.
-Like-kind exchange deposits and reverse exchange property totaled approximately \$55,580,000 and \$35,359,000 as of December 31, 2012 and 2011, respectively.
+Like-kind exchange deposits and reverse exchange property totaled approximately \$76,037,000 and \$55,580,000 as of December 31, 2013 and 2012, respectively.
 These amounts are not considered assets of the Company and, therefore, are excluded from the accompanying Consolidated Balance Sheets; however, the Company remains contingently liable for the disposition of the transfers of property, disbursements of proceeds and the return on the proceeds at the agreed upon rate.
-Exchange services revenues include earnings on these deposits; therefore, investment income is shown as exchange services revenue, rather than investment income.
+Exchange services revenues include earnings on these deposits; therefore, investment income is shown as other revenue rather than investment income.
 These like-kind exchange funds are primarily invested in money market and other short-term investments.